Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 The developed screening program must meet a number of requirements:

-• The effectiveness of the screening program should be confirmed in the framework of the conducted RCTs.
-Main criteria: reduction of morbidity and mortality from the screened disease.
+• The effectiveness of the screening program should be confirmed in the framework of RCTs.
+Main criteria: reduction in morbidity and mortality from the disease being screened.

-• Evidence of the accuracy of the screening study to identify the disease under study.
+• Availability of evidence of the accuracy of the screening test to detect the disease under study.

-• The proposed screening tests must be clinically acceptable and ethical
+• Proposed screening studies must be clinically acceptable and ethical

-• The benefits of screening should outweigh the potential physical and psychological harm a patient may experience as a result of participating in a screening program.
+• The benefits of screening must outweigh the potential physical and psychological harm that the patient may experience as a result of participating in the screening program.

-• Economic feasibility: the cost of screening should not exceed the cost of diagnosing and treating the disease, if it is detected at a later date.
+• Economic feasibility: the cost of screening should not exceed the costs of diagnosing and treating the disease if it is detected at a later date.

-• Continuous quality control of the current program
+• Constant quality control of the current program

-• Before implementing a screening program, it should be ensured that the equipment and specialists are sufficient to implement it.
+• Before implementing a screening program, you should ensure that there is sufficient equipment and specialists to implement it.

-• Patients should be informed about the possible screening results.
-The information should be delivered in a language that the patient can understand.
+• Patients should be informed about possible results screening.
+Information must be conveyed in a language that the patient understands.

-• Screening for genetic diseases with a recessive mode of inheritance should be acceptable for carriers of the recessive gene and its relatives.
+• Screening for the detection of gene diseases with a recessive type of inheritance should be acceptable for carriers of the recessive gene and its relatives.

-When a woman is expecting a baby, she has to undergo multiple tests and undergo scheduled examinations.
-Each expectant mother can be given different recommendations.
-The screening test is the same for everyone.
-It is about him that will be discussed in this article.
+When a woman is expecting a child, she has to undergo multiple tests and undergo prescribed examinations.
+Each to the expectant mother may be given different recommendations.
+Is the same for everyone screening test.
+This is what will be discussed in this article.

-This analysis is assigned to all expectant mothers, regardless of age and social status.
-The screening test is performed three times during the entire pregnancy.
-In this case, it is necessary to observe certain deadlines for the delivery of tests.
+This analysis is prescribed to all expectant mothers, regardless of age and social status.
+A screening test is carried out three times throughout the pregnancy.
+In this case, it is necessary to adhere to certain deadlines for taking tests.

 Medicine knows screening research methods, which are divided into two types.
-The first of these is the analysis It determines the possibility of various pathologies in the fetus.
-The second test is an ultrasound screening study.
-The evaluation should take into account the results of both methods.
+The first of these is analysis.
+It determines the possibility various pathologies in the fetus.
+The second test is an ultrasound screening test.
+The evaluation must take into account the results of both methods.

-Screening tests during pregnancy are not an accurate way of making a diagnosis.
-This analysis can only reveal the predisposition and establish the percentage of risk.
+A screening test during pregnancy is not an accurate way to make a diagnosis.
+This analysis can only identify predisposition and establish the percentage of risk.
 To obtain a more detailed result, it is necessary to conduct a screening study of the fetus.
-It is prescribed only when the risks of possible pathology are very high.
-So, this analysis can reveal the possibility of the following diseases:
+It is prescribed only when the risks possible pathology very high.
+So, this analysis may reveal the possibility of the following diseases:

-During the examination, the doctor measures the growth of the fetus, notes the peculiarities of the location of the placenta.
-Also, the doctor must make sure that the child has all the limbs.
-One of the important points is the presence of a nasal bone, and it is on these points that the doctor will subsequently rely upon decoding the result.
+During the examination, the doctor measures the growth of the fetus and notes the location of the placenta.
+The doctor must also make sure that the child has all limbs.
+One of the important points is the presence of the nasal bone and it is these points that the doctor will subsequently rely on when deciphering the result.

 Second examination

-Screening research during pregnancy in this case is also carried out in two ways.
-First, a woman needs to take a blood test from a vein and only then undergo an ultrasound scan.
-It is worth noting that the deadlines for this diagnosis are somewhat different.
+A screening test during pregnancy in this case is also carried out in two ways.
+First, a woman needs to take a blood test from a vein and only then undergo an ultrasound.
+It is worth noting that the established time frames for this diagnosis are somewhat different.

 Blood test for second screening

-In some regions of the country, this study is not carried out at all.
-The only exceptions are those women for whom the first analysis gave disappointing results.
-In this case, the most favorable time for donating blood is in the range from 16 to 18 weeks of fetal development.
+In some regions of the country they do not conduct this study.
+The only exceptions are those women whose first analysis gave disappointing results.
+In this case, the most favorable period for donating blood is in the range from 16 to 18 weeks of fetal development.

 The test is carried out in the same way as in the first case.
-The data is processed by the computer and produces the result.
+The computer processes the data and produces the result.

 Ultrasound examination

-This examination is recommended for a period of 20 to 22 weeks.
+This examination is recommended between 20 and 22 weeks.
 It is worth noting that, unlike a blood test, this study is carried out in all medical institutions in the country.
-At this stage, the height, weight of the fetus is measured.
-Also, the doctor examines the organs: heart, brain, stomach of the future baby.
-The specialist counts the fingers and toes of the baby.
+At this stage, the height and weight of the fetus are measured.
+The doctor also examines the organs: the heart, brain, and stomach of the unborn baby.
+The specialist counts the baby’s fingers and toes.
 It is also very important to note the condition of the placenta and cervix.
-In addition, Doppler sonography can be done.
-During this examination, the doctor monitors the blood flow and notes possible defects.
+In addition, Doppler sonography may be performed.
+During this survey the doctor monitors the blood flow and notes possible defects.

-During the second ultrasound screening, it is necessary to examine the waters.
-Their number should be normal for a given period.
-Inside the fetal membranes there should be no suspensions and impurities.
+During the second ultrasound screening it is necessary to inspect the waters.
+There should be a normal number of them for the given period.
+There should be no suspensions or impurities inside the membranes.

 This type of diagnosis is carried out after the most suitable period is 32-34 weeks.
 It is worth noting that at this stage the blood is no longer examined for defects, but only ultrasound diagnostics are performed.

 During the manipulation, the doctor carefully examines the organs of the unborn baby and notes their features.
-The height and weight of the baby is also measured.
+The baby's height and weight are also measured.
 An important point is normal physical activity during the study.
 The specialist notes the amount of amniotic fluid and its purity.
-Be sure to indicate the state, location and maturity of the placenta in the protocol.
+The protocol must indicate the condition, location and maturity of the placenta.

-This ultrasound in most cases is the last.
-Only in some cases, a second diagnosis is prescribed before childbirth.
-That is why it is so important to note the position of the fetus (head or pelvic) and the absence of an umbilical cord entanglement.
+This ultrasound is in most cases the last one.
+Only in some cases, re-diagnosis is prescribed before birth.
+This is why it is so important to note the position of the fetus (head or pelvic) and the absence of umbilical cord entanglement.

-If during the examination various deviations and errors were identified, the doctor recommends that a geneticist should appear.
-At the reception, a specialist must take into account all the data (ultrasound, blood and pregnancy features) when making a specific diagnosis.
+If during the examination various deviations and errors were identified, the doctor recommends seeing a geneticist.
+At the appointment, the specialist must take into account all the data (ultrasound, blood and pregnancy characteristics) when making a specific diagnosis.

-In most cases, the possible risks are not a guarantee that the child will be born sick.
-Often such studies are flawed, but despite this, doctors may recommend additional studies.
+In most cases possible risks are not a guarantee that the child will be born sick.
+Often such studies are erroneous, but despite this, doctors may recommend additional studies.

-A more detailed analysis is a screening study of the microflora of the amniotic fluid or blood from the umbilical cord.
-It should be noted that this analysis entails negative consequences.
-Quite often, after such a study, each woman has the right to refuse such a diagnosis, but in this case, all responsibility falls on her shoulders.
-If bad results are confirmed, doctors suggest an artificial termination of pregnancy and give the woman time to make a decision.
+A more detailed analysis is a screening study of the microflora of amniotic fluid or blood from the umbilical cord.
+It is worth noting that this analysis entails Negative consequences.
+Quite often, after such a study, every woman has the right to refuse such a diagnosis, but in this case, all responsibility falls on her shoulders.
+If poor results are confirmed, doctors suggest an artificial termination of pregnancy and give the woman time to make a decision.

 Conclusion

-A screening test during pregnancy is a very important test.
+Screening during pregnancy is very important analysis.
 However, we must not forget that it is not always accurate.

-After birth, the child will undergo neonatal screening, which will absolutely correctly show the presence or absence of any disease.
+After birth, the child will undergo neonatal screening, which will absolutely accurately show the presence or absence of any disease.